 Windy and Carl’s newest recording in more than three years is a much brighter affair.
 Gone are the somber drones reflecting on life, love and loss.
 Instead, gentle ambiance uplifts the listener towards the soaring heights.
 The sound glides towards the sky, where spreading its wings it sails on the warm wind, sunlight and breeze.
 Strumming guitar gently washes over the synth chords with its reverbed tremolo.
 Mellow pads break on the beach as the ocean stretches from sleep.
 Windy’s softly effected voice swirls far beneath the surface.
 We Will Always Be surmounts the duo’s previous work with the near nineteen minute final track, “Fainting in the Presence of the Lord” – this last title hinting at awakening, spirituality, and being.

-“life is short. sometimes things you think are gonna last forever don’t, and some things you aren’t sure about end up lasting. what have we discovered? that things are not always hard, and remembering what we really wanted and who we really are means very simple things. for me, it is that i love music to no end, and i love to hear carl play the guitar more than just about anything else in this world. i play to hear him play. it’s that simple.”
+Life is short.
+Sometimes things you think are gonna last forever don’t, and some things you aren’t sure about end up lasting.
+What have we discovered?
+That things are not always hard, and remembering what we really wanted and who we really are means very simple things.
+For me, it is that I love music to no end, and I love to hear Carl play the guitar more than just about anything else in this world.
+I play to hear him play.
+It’s that simple.

 In 2008, Windy released a solo album, I Hate People, on Kenedik and Blue Flea.
 Carl was supposed to make a solo record as well.
 Instead he spent 18 months in a studio and presented an album to Windy, for her ears only.
 This gift culminated into an album that we are grateful the couple has shared with us.
-A beautiful celebration of ever lasting love.
+A beautiful celebration of everlasting love.